Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 Will Sharks be There?

-Well sharks live in the ocean so there may be a possibility that you will see a shark.
+Sharks live in the ocean, so you may see one.
 Shark sightings are largely dependent on location.
-Shark attacks are very low, and may be provoked or unprovoked.
+Shark attacks are very low and may be provoked or unprovoked.

 Where do I Use the Bathroom while Scuba Diving?

 Most everyday scuba diving boats do not have bathrooms.
 It’s perfectly normal to pee in the ocean.
-I’ve seen people hop in the water with no scuba gear, take off their bottoms, and pee.
-If scuba diving, just pee in your wetsuit.
-Make sure to clean it really good afterwards or it’s going to smell.
+I’ve seen people hop in the water without scuba gear, take off their bottoms, and pee.
+If you’re scuba diving, just pee in your wetsuit.
+Make sure to clean it really well afterwards, or it’s going to smell.

-There are only types of people in this world.
-Those who pee in their wetsuits and those who lie about not peeing in their wetsuit.
+There are only two types of people in this world: those who pee in their wetsuits and those who lie about not peeing in their wetsuits.

 Is Scuba Diving Safe?